 - 31. Estimate the primary and direct benefits and any secondary or indirect benefits of the proposed rules.
-Please provide both quantitative and qualitative information, as well as your assumptions. - a) Establish consistent hearing requirements for licensing matters across medical and adult-use licensing decisions and for excluded individuals. - b) Establish parity between the adult-use and medical marihuana business, especially so that those holding equivalent licenses are able to operate in a compliant fashion. - 32.
-Explain how the proposed rules will impact business growth and job creation (or elimination) in Michigan.
+Please provide both quantitative and qualitative information, as well as your assumptions. - a) Establish consistent authorizations for individuals who obtain licenses to operate marihuana businesses across the adult-use and medical marihuana businesses.
+This is important in order to protect the integrity of the marihuana industry. - b) Establish parity between the adult-use and medical marihuana business, especially so that those holding equivalent licenses are able to operate in a compliant fashion.

+32. Explain how the proposed rules will impact business growth and job creation (or elimination) in Michigan.